 Kids Factory is a drop-in after school program offering crafts, games, sports, special event days, and other recreational activities.
 It is not designed as a child-care program.
 Kids Factory had been funded by the City of Lake Forest and run by Saddleback Valley Unified School District (SVUSD) Community Services staff.

-Kids Factory, designed for children entering grades K-6, operated until 4 p.m. on school days.
+Kids Factory, designed for children entering grades K-6, operated until 4/ 4:30 p.m. (depending on school location) on school days.
 The program pre-dated the City’s incorporation, when SVUSD offered a variety of recreation programs.

-What role did Saddleback Valley Unified play in the program?
+What role does Saddleback Valley Unified play in the program?

-Saddleback Valley Unified acted as a contractor for the City.
-The District hosted the programs at its campuses and coordinated program registration.
-The City paid all costs, including staffing, site cell phones, trainings, supplies, mileage, and administrative fees.
+Saddleback Valley Unified acts as a contractor for the City.
+The District hosts the programs at its campuses and coordinated program registration.
+The City pays all SVUSD costs, including staffing, site cell phones, trainings, supplies, mileage, and administrative fees.

-How many Lake Forest children participated in Kids Factory last year?
+How many Lake Forest children are expected to participate in Kids Factory for the 21-22 school year.?

-In 2019-2020 school year, 1,088 students participated in Kids Factory on eight SVUSD elementary school campuses in Lake Forest.
+In 2021-2022 school year, 400 students are expected to participated in Kids Factory on eight SVUSD elementary school campuses in Lake Forest.

 What are other options for parents who need after-school care?